-There is a way you can leash-train your dog without pulling and when you achieve this, you wouldn’t get dragged down the road but will surely walk, run and hike beside you with ease.
+There is a way you can leash-train your dog without pulling, and when you achieve this, you wouldn’t get dragged down the road but will indeed walk, run and hike beside you with ease.

 By Guest Blogger, David Huner

-When you become successful with leash training, you will even train the dog to walk in loose leash.
+When you become successful with leash training, you will even train the dog to walk on a loose leash.
 The following tips will help you become successful with leash-training your beagle puppy in a few days;

 To discourage your Beagle puppy from pulling, you need to choose a head bark collar or a front attachment harness.
 Though the front attachment harness or head collar will dissuade the dog from pulling, he will still require training to walk beside you.
 A front attachment harness is also easy to use with a no-pull device.
-Headcollars are good for aggressive Beagles because they require the maximum amount of control.
+Headcollars are suitable for aggressive Beagles because they need the maximum amount of control.
 The best bark collar should be flexible, adjustable, and easily maintained.
-You can read a guide on the best bark collars for beagles, simply click here.

 You may want to try different lengths and types of leashes for your Beagle puppy before training them.
-Beagle puppies are more nervous than their older adults, you need to take it slow and be patient with leash training.
+Beagle puppies are more nervous than older adults.
+You need to take it slow and be patient with leash training.

-Front attachment harness and head collar must be used only with leashes that are at least 6 feet long.
+Dogs must use a front attachment harness and head collar only with leashes at least 6 feet long.
 If the leash is too long, the dog may go too fast and end up injuring himself when he reaches the end of the leash abruptly.
-One simple technique to help your dog learn to walk without him pulling the leash is for you to stop moving forward when he is pully.
+A straightforward technique to help your dog learn to walk without him pulling the leash is for you to stop moving forward when he is pully.
 You may reward him with some treats when he walks by your side.

 The Right Walking Techniques

-You should begin the training by attaching the dog to a leash that is 10-20ft long while he wears the standard harness.
+You should begin the training by attaching the dog to a 10-20ft long leash while wearing the standard harness.
 You can get some pieces of cheese as a reward for the dog and then take him to an outdoor area like your yard.

-Choose whether you want the dog to walk on left or right and give him the treat by your thigh on the side you choose.
+Please choose whether you want the dog to walk on the left or right and give him the treat by your thigh on the side you choose.
 The threat you give him occasionally will keep him walking on the site you choose.
-Walk briskly and randomly around the yard and as you give him some treats and he gets better walking on the side, you should stop giving him rewards.
+Walk briskly and randomly around the yard, and as you give him some treats and he gets better walking on the side, you should stop giving him rewards.
 Continue practicing until the dog walks beside you all the time.

 Pay Attention to the Occasional Stopovers

 While practicing in your yard, you should pay attention to the moment the dog walks off on his own or when he lags to go potty or sniff.
-Wait for some seconds and give a voice command like “let’s go” and slap your thigh 2-3 times to make sure he notices you and get back to your side.
+Wait for a few seconds and give a voice command like “let’s go” and slap your thigh 2-3 times to make sure he notices you and gets back to your side.